-As shown in Table 5-9, in the 2017/2018 RPM Base Residual Auction, 2017/2018 RPM First Incremental Auction, 2017/2018 RPM Second Incremental Auction, 2017/2018 RPM Third Incremental Auction, 2018/2019 RPM Base Residual Auction, 2018/2019 RPM First Incremental Auction, 2019/2020 RPM Base Residual Auction, 2019/2020 RPM First Incremental Auction, and the 2020/2021 RPM Base Residual Auction all participants in the total PJM market as well as the LDA RPM markets failed the three pivotal supplier (TPS).48 In the 2018/2019 RPM Second Incremental Auction, 35 participants in the RTO market passed the test.
-The TPS test was not applied in the 2016/2017 Capacity Performance (CP) Transition Incremental Auction and the 2017/2018 CP Transition Incremental Auction.
-All offers in the CP Transition Auctions were subject to overall offer caps.
-Offer caps were applied to all sell offers for resources which were subject to mitigation when the capacity market seller did not pass the test, the submitted sell offer exceeded the defined offer cap, and the submitted sell offer, absent mitigation, increased the market clearing price.49 50 51
+As shown in Table 5-8, in the 2018/2019 RPM Third Incremental Auction all participants in the total PJM market as well as the LDA RPM markets failed the three pivotal supplier (TPS).
+Offer caps were applied to all sell offers for resources which were subject to mitigation when the capacity market seller did not pass the test, the submitted sell offer exceeded the defined offer cap, and the submitted sell offer, absent mitigation, increased the market clearing price.

 In applying the market structure test, the relevant supply for the RTO market includes all supply offered at less than or equal to 150 percent of the RTO cost-based clearing price.
-The relevant supply for the constrained LDA markets includes the incremental supply inside the constrained LDAs which was offered at a price higher than the unconstrained clearing price for the parent
+The relevant supply for the constrained LDA markets includes the incremental supply inside the constrained LDAs which was offered at a price higher than the unconstrained clearing price for the parent LDA market and less than or equal to 150 percent of the cost-based clearing price for the constrained LDA.
+The relevant demand consists of the MW needed inside the LDA to relieve the constraint.